apache/dubbo-go-samples/rpc/dubbo/README.md

 or

-Execute `rpc/dubbo/java-client/2.6/src/main/java/org/apache/dubbo/Consumer#main()` under the java-client folder to start the java client
+Execute `sh run.sh` under the java-client folder to start the java client